 The one thing that I enjoyed the most about this game were the retro styled graphics.
 I felt like I was back on the NES, playing some old game that I always enjoyed.
 I don’t know why, but that’s what I got from it.
 The 8 bit look for the game is great and the colors pop very well.
 And maybe this is just me being spoiled from the orchestral soundtracks of more recent AAA titles, but the music in this does get a little repetitive.
 It’s nice to listen to the first few times, but I can’t keep hearing the same tracks!

 Wizorb is a fun game though, and a very enjoyable mini (or mobile game).
 If you want something that’s addictive and fun without being crazy deep, give it a shot and save Gorudo from evil.
-And be a kind soul and donate 500gp to help that farmer with his cows.Note: The Wizorb review was written based on the PS3 version of the game.
+And be a kind soul and donate 500gp to help that farmer with his cows.Note: Wizorb was reviewed on PlayStation 3.
+A digital copy of the game provided by the publisher.